schleierlab/mmw-cavity-paper-analysis/README.md

 - `img`: images used in the notebook
 - `intermediate-data`: fit results that (used to) take some time to generate.
     - Presently these are in the form of `.csv` files that are already provided.
-    - The `.csv` files may be regenerated from raw data extracted as described above by running the entireties of the three analysis notebooks:
+    - The `.csv` files may be regenerated from raw data in the `data` directory by running the entireties of the three analysis notebooks:
         - `caecilia-renalaysis.ipynb` (fast)
         - `cassia-reanalysis.ipynb` (>5 min)
         - `flaminia-reanalysis.ipynb` (>5 min)